Code-Institute-Submissions/proj2_moviefinder/README.md

 It is located in a position that makes it for the user to find and return to if they want to repeat a search.

-Using dark purple as a the primary color it provides a good backdrop that allows the movie poster to stand out and the contrasting bright orange accentuates the call-to-action button for performing a search and getting more details of the movie.
+Using dark purple as a the primary color it provides a good backdrop that allows the movie poster to stand out.
+Using the bright orange for the search call-to-aciton brings attention to the user immediately.
+By using the brand color of yellow and grew for the view on IMDB button, it provides more context on the functionality of the button.

 To make the movie poster stand out even further, I chose to use black on the card that the movie poster is displayed on.

-By showing only three movie posters on desktop version, it helps user to scan the information more easily without being bombarded by too many options at once.
+By showing only two movie posters on desktop version, it helps user to scan the information more easily without being bombarded by too many information at once.

-On mobile, one movie is shown in a row and optimised for a scrolling behavior.
+On mobile, one movie is shown in each row and optimised for the mobile scrolling behavior and ensure readability as well.

 ### User Stories & Scenarios